orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     not in life-support packages.
 It should be filtered out in those contexts.

 * Auto bumping packages:
-  - If a package is known has multiple critical vulnerabilities in a month, keep only one ebuild per LTS or stable.
-The stable is preferred over the dev because only stable and lts versions gets security advisories or reviewed.
+  - If a package is known to have multiple critical vulnerabilities in a month, keep only one ebuild per LTS or stable.
+The stable is preferred over the dev releases because only stable and LTS versions gets security advisories or reviewed.
 Discard the vulnerable critical ASAP or put a hard mask on the version.
 These should be checked weekly.
   - If a package is known to be safe, you may keep 2 or more ebuilds.
 2 minor versions is recommended.  (e.g. 3.14.5 and 3.15.2 would be kept.
     If multiple patch versions 3.14.5, 3.14.4; only keep 3.14.5.)
 These safe